ItsAfjal-Developer/Landing-Page---Dog-Pet-Care/README.md

 # Landing Page - Dog Pet Store
 - Welcome to the Dog Pet Store Landing Page Project!
-This is a Clean and Modern UI Design built using HTML and CSS, Showcasing a beautifully structured hero section aimed at Pet lovers.
+This is a Clean and Modern UI Design built using HTML and CSS, Showcasing a beautifully structured hero section aimed at Pet Lovers.

 ## Features